 Games that players shoot for the center of the board:

-Pichenotte, croquignole, crokinole, knips-brat, ice curling, croki-curl, skelly, and darts
+Pichenotte, croquignole, crokinole, knips-brat, croki-curl, and skelly (played on the street)

 Games that players shoot for the outer pockets of the board: